-The management of Hospital Service District No. 1 of East Baton Rouge Parish, Louisiana wishes to provide the following responses relative to the results of the 2023 statewide agreed-upon procedures engagement:
+The management of Hospital Service District No. 1 of East Baton Rouge Parish, Louisiana wishes to provide the following responses relative to the results of the June 30, 2024 statewide agreed-upon procedures engagement:

-- In response to the results of the Written Policies and Procedures section, the Medical Center will review and amend its written policies and procedures for the exceptions noted in items v) xi) and xii). - 2) In response to the exception detailed in item 3A., we will establish a predetermined date by which the reconciliation process will be completed each month and have that date be no more than thirty days after receipt of or access to the statements to ensure we are compliant in this area in fiscal year 2024. - 3) In relation to the exception noted in item 6B. where finance charges and late charges were noted on the October credit card statement, we believe this is an isolated incidence involving a small amount of finance charges.
-Our existing policy is to pay the statement balance in full each month once all documentation and approvals have been maintained and assembled. - 4) In response to item 6C we note that we have existing policies in place requiring the documentation of business purpose for credit card purchases and will continue to emphasize the need that documentation must be maintained. - 5) Regarding the requirement for public servants to take one hour of ethics training in item 10A., we will have our Staff Development department ensure that all employees who act in a supervisory role to take annual ethics training to ensure we are compliant in this area in fiscal year 2024.
+- In response to the results of the Written Policies and Procedures section, the Medical Center will review and amend its written policies and procedures for the exceptions noted in items v) x) xi) and xii). - 2) In relation to the exception noted in item 6B. where finance charges and late charges were noted on the October credit card statement, we believe this is an isolated incidence involving a small amount of finance charges.
+Our existing policy is to pay the statement balance in full each month once all documentation and approvals have been maintained and assembled. - 3) In response to item 6C we note that we have existing policies in place requiring the documentation of business purpose for credit card purchases and will continue to emphasize the need that documentation must be maintained. - 4) Regarding the requirement for completing the sexual harassment report in for the fiscal year on or before February 1st in accordance with R.S.
+42:344 in item 14C., we are currently taking measures to ensure we are compliant in this area in fiscal year ended June 30, 2025.